 Each pomegranate has hundreds of delicious seeds filled with juice.
-In fact, in studies the pomegranate juice beat over ten different phytonutrient-rich beverages (like Concord grape, acai, and blueberry juice) by at least 20% for phytonutrient potency.
-The phytonutrients called polyphenols (like powerful anthocyanins) in pomegranates help keep cholesterol in the less damaging form to prevent plaque build up in the arteries and reduce plaque that has already built up.
-Along with boosting heart health, pomegranates also appear to prevent and kill off cancerous cells, as well as decrease inflammation, thought now to be an underlying cause of chronic disease.
+In fact, in studies, pomegranate juice beat over ten different phytonutrient-rich beverages (like Concord grape, acai, and blueberry juice) by at least 20% for phytonutrient potency.
+The phytonutrients called polyphenols (like powerful anthocyanins) in pomegranates help keep cholesterol in the less damaging form to prevent plaque build up in the arteries, and to reduce plaque that has already built up.
+Along with boosting heart health, pomegranates also appear to prevent and kill off cancerous cells and to decrease inflammation, thought now to be an underlying cause of chronic disease.

 For greater nutrition and that desirable crunch, eat the whole seed.
-The seeds in one pomegranate contains almost half of your daily recommended vitamin C, more than half of vitamin K, several B vitamins including folate, potassium in similar amounts of a banana, and good amounts of phosphorous, copper and manganese.
+The seeds in one pomegranate contains almost half of your daily recommended vitamin C, more than half of vitamin K, several B vitamins including folate, potassium in similar amount to a banana, and good amounts of phosphorous, copper, and manganese.
 Furthermore, one large pomegranate contains 11 grams of fiber, which is almost half the fiber we need per day.

 While pomegranates are commonly eaten around the world, they seem daunting to those who weren’t raised eating them.
 There are a few ways to unlock these delicious crunchy seeds bursting with flavorful juice.
 Some advise you to cut them in half and use a wooden spoon to whack the seeds out of the pomegranates.
 However, it’s easy and less messy to cut into the fruit without bursting any seeds, so there is no spilled, messy juice.